SihaoCheng/WD_models/README.md

 # WD_models
 (Updated on Feb 22, 2021.
 For details of updates please check update.md)

 The number of white dwarfs (WD) with precise luminosity and color measurements has been increased drastically by *Gaia* DR2.
 Accordingly, the need for a tool to easily transform WD photometry to physical parameters (and vice versa) emerges.
 Here, I provide a python module for such transformations, based on interpolation of existing WD atmosphere grid and cooling models.
-This module is written for python 3 and depends on the following packages: `astropy, numpy, scipy`.
+This package is written for python 3 and depends on the following packages: `astropy, numpy, scipy`.
 The most useful functions include:

 1. converting the coordinates of *Gaia* (and other passbands) H--R diagram into WD parameters;
 2. plotting contours of WD parameters on the *Gaia* (and other passbands) H--R diagram.